 If you want to find them, search for them on the base of hardwoods, like conifers, oak, pine, or spruce.
-Currently, they are also a widely-cultivated species in Australia, the USA, Korea, and Japan so you can buy them in the regions’ markets.
+Currently, they are also a widely-cultivated species in Australia, the USA, Korea, and Japan.

 27. Pinewood Mushroom (Agaricus Silvaticus)

-North America, North Africa, and Europe are the 3 main areas to find Pinewood mushroom (aka Scaly wood mushroom), particularly from early summer to early winter.
+North America, North Africa, and Europe are the 3 main areas to find Pinewood mushroom (Scaly wood mushroom), particularly from early summer to early winter.

-They are edible species with a grayish-brown cap, brownish stem and gray gills when immature.
-Their flesh is reddish after cutting and has a subtle earthy flavor.
+First recorded in the 1770s, they are edible species with a grayish-brown cap, brownish stem and gray gills when immature.
+Their flesh is reddish after being cut and has a subtle earthy flavor.
 Their firm texture is a big plus as well because they can hold up well after cooking.

 Next to edible mushrooms are poisonous ones.
 They can lead to some serious poisoning symptoms, even death.
 So how can I know what mushrooms I should avoid?
-Please do not skip this part to find out about more than 15 species that contain various toxic substances.
+Please do not skip this part to find out about species that contain various toxic substances.